ibm-cloud-docs/direct-link/direct-link-july-policy-change.md

 Effective 1 July 2019 -  IBM Direct Link global routing policy change {: important}

-To improve customer experience and provide greater value, the IBM Direct Link global routing service is enhanced.
-The key improvements include:
+To enhance customer experience and provide greater value, the IBM Direct Link global routing service includes the following key improvements:

 * **Expanded local markets:** Implemented the alignment of the sites that customers can connect to within their local markets.
 Aligned each PoP site in the IBM Cloud network to allow customers, which connect to the IBM Cloud in the PoP sites, to connect to resources in the data centers that are located across the globe.